15 Best Bald UFC Fighters With Notable MMA History

 His popularity across the internet is likely what brought him the opportunities to fight competitively for the UFC, EliteXC, and Bellator.

-Kimbo passed away in 2016 but managed to have an explosive fighting career in Boxing and Mixed Martial Arts separately.
-In Boxing, he had a 7-0 record with all KOs.
+Kimbo passed away in 2016 but managed to have an explosive fighting career in boxing and MMA separately.
+He had a 7-0 boxing record with all KOs.

 In MMA, his results weren’t quite as perfect, with a 5-2 record.
-But Kimbo’s specialty was always his Boxing.
+But Kimbo’s specialty was always his fists.
 He had heavy hands that could drop an opponent in a flash.

 Rest in peace, Kevin.